Jarnomer/Hive42/libft/README.md

 # libft

-Some of the Standard 🇨 Library functions with added sprinkle of spice 🌶️.
+Some of the Standard 🇨 Library functions with added sprinkle of spicing 🌶️.

 ## General

 `Libft` is focused on creating personal function library in C.

-The library inludes a selection of replicated `Libc` functions aimed to be used in following 42 projects.
+The library inludes a selection of replicated `Libc` functions aimed to be used in upcoming 42 projects.

 It is completed with `additional`, mainly string focused functions. `Bonus` is centered around `linked list`.

-Project `passes` many of the 42 `testers` successfully, including Franzinette `strict`.
+Project `passes` many of the 42 `testers`, including Franzinette `strict`.

 Build as a library and thus each function is relying on each other when applicable.